FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

     ERROR
-    If you try to compile that expression, there will be an immediate error due to the fact you simply can’t divide by zero.
+    If you try to compile that expression, there will be an immediate error due to the fact you simply can't divide by zero.
-    Hopefully, you’ve learn that little fact by now... you know with algebra and what not.
+    Hopefully, you've learn that little fact by now... you know with algebra and what not.

-Just to note, it’s not necessary to add spaces between the numbers and symbols, but I put them in for reading purposes.
+Just to note, it's not necessary to add spaces between the numbers and symbols, but I put them in for reading purposes.

 **Problem 3 - Printing**